girleffect/ge-data-orchestration/datalake/README.md

 - `girleffect` is the docker image name that is to be run
 - `--rm` just ensures that the container is deleted ones it is done running.
 - `-it` means running the docker container in interactive mode and allowing us to see the logs as it runs.
 Other options is `-d` meaning silent.
+- Environment value `SOURCE` will determine which pipeline is run.
+For youtube we need to pass in `youtube`

 # TODO:
 - Upload the docker image to Azure ACR